Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 4. the hiring manager finally clarifies the real requirement
 5. everyone discovers they were matching against the wrong shape

-The role did not change.

-The source of truth arrived late.
+The role did not change; its source of truth arrived late.

 This is especially damaging for senior or unusual candidates.
 Their value often lives in judgment, recovery, architecture, tradeoffs, operations, mentorship, or problem framing.
 Those signals are hard to screen from a keyword index and easy to lose before the hiring manager sees them.

-A process that claims to want senior judgment should not filter primarily on junior-legible keywords.
+Many processes claim to want senior judgment while filtering primarily on junior-legible keywords.

-But many do.

 ## The Candidate Is Also Inconsistent

-Employers do not own the whole mess.

-Candidates are inconsistent too.
+Employers do not own the whole mess because candidates are inconsistent too.

 They maintain multiple resume versions.
 They compress experience differently for each role.
 They omit relevant work because it does not fit the page.
 They exaggerate the visible parts because the process rewards visibility.
 They apply to roles that are adjacent, aspirational, or merely tolerable because the market has become too noisy to reward precision.